q3769/chunk4j/README.md

 As a user of the Chunks API, I want to be able to chop data blobs (bytes) into pieces of a pre-defined size and, when needed, restore the original data by stitching the pieces back together.

 Note that the separate processes of "chop and stitch" often happen on different network compute nodes, and the chunks are transported between the nodes in a possibly random order.
-While being a generic Java API, the Chunks API comes in handy when you have to send messages whose sizes may exceed what is allowed by the messaging transport.
+While being a generic Java API, Chunks comes in handy when you have to send messages whose sizes may be exceeding what is allowed by the messaging transport.

 ## Prerequisite
 Java 8 or better